 In this example we have another visually stimulating comparison that delivers deep meaning as well.
-The Pharisees, a religious caste, are condemned as being hypocritical and compared to a building that looks nice on the outside, but contains filth.
+The Pharisees, a religious caste, are condemned as being hypocritical, and compared to a building that looks nice on the outside, but contains filth on the inside.

 • Proverbs 10:26

 “Like vinegar to the teeth and smoke to the eyes, so is the lazy one to those who send him.”